Download PDF rules

 - Roll Cage

-- Front and rear roll bars must be connected at top.
+- Front and rear roll bars must connect at top.
+Proper bracing and triangulation on front and rear roll bars is required.

-- Must have two (2) braces to front and read..
+- Must have two (2) braces to front and rear.
+Bracing can go through the front and rear firewall.

 - Wheels and Tires

-- Steel Wheels maximum 8" width.
-1" lug nuts on all wheels.
+- Steel wheels only 8 wide minimum.
+Maximum 1 lug nuts on all wheels.
 Oversized wheel studs recommended.

-- Fuel cell recommended.
-Fuel cells must have roll-over check valve and flapper valve.
+- Fuel cell is allowed only one (1) per car.
+Fuel cells must have a rollover check valve and flapper valve.

 - Gasoline only.

-- Must be securely mounted and covered with sheet rubber or mounted in a battery box to prevent acid spilling.
+- Must be securely mounted in a marine-type battery box and covered with sheet rubber or mounted in battery box to prevent acid spilling.

 - Battery must be able to start car at all times.